-The site marks a final resting place for those who wish to be buried near their alma mater and with the Home of the 12th Man, Kyle Field, visible on the not-too-distant horizon.
+The site marks a final resting place for those who wish to be buried near the school and with the Home of the 12th Man, Kyle Field, visible on the not-too-distant horizon.

 One episode of the series explored the topic, “Fans for Life and Longer.”

-Featured were stories of funerals in which one fan was buried in a casket sporting the logo of the Baltimore Orioles, while another deceased man was displayed at his wake as though “he had fallen asleep on his recliner” watching the Pittsburgh Steelers play.
+Featured were stories of funerals in which one fan was buried in a casket which featured the logo of the Baltimore Orioles on the coffin lid.
+Another segment told the story of the wake of a man whose loved ones displayed his deceased body as though “he had fallen asleep on his recliner watching the Pittsburgh Steelers play.”

-About the Aggie Field of Honor, the current director of the College Station Parks & Recreation Department, David Schmitz, explained that those buried at the site are laid to rest “head to foot” pointing toward Kyle Field so that their “spirit (can be) partaking in game-day activities.”
+About the Aggie Field of Honor, current College Station Parks & Recreation Department Director David Schmitz explained to ESPN that graves at the site are laid to rest pointing “head to foot” toward Kyle Field.
+The reason for that specific orientation, according to Schmitz: so that the spirit of the deceased can “partake in game-day activities.”

-Schmitz was uncertain whether the “hallowed ground” came with any guaranteed success that the Aggie football team might claim a national championship to go along with the one the school captured in 1939.
+Schmitz went on to tell ESPN that he was uncertain whether internment came with any guarantee that the Aggie football team might someday again claim a national championship in football.

-Texas A&M’s first Heisman Trophy winner, John David Crow, was buried in the Aggie Field of Honor in the summer of 2015.
-Two years before, his former college teammate, Jack Pardee, was also laid to rest at the site.
+On the subject of football, Texas A&M’s first Heisman Trophy winner, John David Crow, was buried at the Aggie Field of Honor in the summer of 2015.
+One of Crow’s former Aggie teammates and fellow College Football Hall-of-Famers, Jack Pardee, was laid to rest at the site in 2013.

-He spent the majority of the next 20 years working with Dow Chemical, becoming president of Dow Engineering in 1972.
-In 1986, he retired and moved back to College Station, serving three terms as a city councilman.
+Birdwell spent the majority of the next 20 years of his life working with Dow Chemical.
+He became president of Dow Engineering in 1972.
+In 1986, Birdwell retired and moved back to College Station, serving three terms as a city councilman.

-In their 2003 report, Birdwell and the rest of the ad-hoc committee hoped the Aggie Field of Honor could be opened before the end of 2007.
+In their 2003 report, Birdwell and the rest of the ad-hoc committee expressed hope the Aggie Field of Honor could be opened before the end of 2007.